ianneub/php_backup_s3/README.markdown

 ### Hourly backups

 You can optionally run the backups every hour.
 Hourly backups will be available for the last 72 hours.
-Beyond that, Midnight (00) hour backups will be available according to the backup deletion schedule outlined above.
+Beyond that, Midnight (00) hour backups will be available according to the daily backup deletion schedule outlined above.

+### Weekly backup deletion schedule

+You can optionally run the backups each week.
+Weekly backups will be retained according to the following schedule:

+* Each week going back 12 weeks (~3 months) (12 backups)
+* Each month going back 36 weeks (~9 months) (9 backups)
+* One backup per year going back forever

+### Configuration

+There are several variables that may be set to change the function of the backup script.
+Below is a list of them.

+* __awsAccessKey__ - _string_ - Your Amazon Access Key
+* __awsSecretKey__ - _string_ - You Amazon Secret Key
+* __awsBucket__ - _string_ - The name of the bucket to put backups into
+* __debug__ - _boolean_ - Whether or not to emit debug messages
+* __mysqlDumpOptions__ - _string_ - Any options that you want to send to the mysqldump command during backups.
+* __schedule__ - _string_ - One of: 'weekly', 'daily', or 'hourly' - Tells the script how often you are backing up so that it can do the right thing to remove old backups.

 ### Requirements

 * PHP 5 or higher